mcardielv/TaskApp/README.md

 [ ] Navigation between components.
 [ ] Pass information to parents to children tasks to main dashboard.
 [ ] Apply functions to sum values.
+[ ] Remove button logout from auth pages (ask in general how to show/hide elements depending route for same component)

 ## CSS